How many countries are there in North America?

 - United States of America

-Have a look for yourself here:
+Have a look for yourself here on the North America Countries Map:

 Why is Central America and the Caribbean counted as North America?